Candy S. DeBerry, Ph.D.

 Professor of Biology

-Candy DeBerry is an associate professor in the Department of Biology.
+Candy DeBerry is a professor in the Department of Biology.
 She is also the faculty advisor to Phi Sigma Biological Sciences honor society and member of the Biochemistry Steering Committee.
 She regularly teaches general biology, freshman cell biology workshop, cell biology, biochemistry, biochemistry seminar, and experimental biology.
 She has also co-developed and co-taught interdisciplinary courses including Forensic Science: From Crime Scene to Courtroom, and a course on the history of Watson and Crick’s 1953 discovery of the structure of DNA.

 Dr. DeBerry’s primary areas of interest are the cellular basis of aging and death, cancer cell biology, signal transduction, and cytoskeleton and cell motility.
 She also has long-standing interests in evolutionary biology and the history and philosophy of science.